grizzthedj/foreman_ipam/README.md

 Supported Providers:
 1. [phpIPAM](https://phpipam.net/).

-Provides a basic UI for viewing phpIPAM sections, subnets and allocated IP addresses.
+Provides a basic Dashboard for viewing phpIPAM sections and subnets.
 Also allows for obtaining of the next available IPv4 address for a given subnet(via [IPAM Smart Proxy Plugin](https://github.com/grizzthedj/smart_proxy_ipam)).

 ## Installation